Skip to content

 grilled Wagyu striploin at Prego

-Tagliata di Manzo, Porcini e Tartufo ($98) was the most expensive item of our dinner.
-The grilled Wagyu striploin was sliced to reveal a tender, juicy interior.
-The seasonal Italian truffle added an earthy aroma, while caramelized red onions provided a soft, sweet finish.
+At $98, the Tagliata di Manzo, Porcini e Tartufo was the most expensive item of our dinner.
+The grilled Wagyu striploin was sliced to reveal a tender, juicy interior, while seasonal Italian truffle added an earthy aroma and caramelised red onions provided a soft, sweet finish.

 Pollo alla Diavola: The chilli-marinated spring chicken

-Pollo alla Diavola ($48 for half) was chilli-marinated spring chicken grilled to achieve a smoky, charred skin while maintaining moist meat.
-The Pommery mustard sauce offered a sharp, spicy kick.
-It was delicious comfort food.
+The chilli-marinated spring chicken, Pollo alla Diavola ($48 for half), offered delicious comfort food.
+The chicken was grilled to achieve a smoky, charred skin while maintaining moist, succulent meat.
+The Pommery mustard sauce rounded things off with a satisfying spicy kick.

 Prego Pizza: